craigstone1030/mcyos118/README.md

 - 🔭 I’m always with you.
 - 🌱 Passionate about development and coding.
-- 👯 As the ideal candidate, I am highly motivated and focused on writing concise, replicable, readable and reusable code that is well structured and secure.
+- 👯 As the ideal candidate, I am highly motivated and focused on writing concise, replicable, readable and reusable code.
 - 🤔 Attention to detail, with a lot of common sense.
 - 💬 Energetic, creative, team player, positive, humble and resourceful.
 - 📫 Excellent communicator, effectively verbally and in written forms.